If your nails are thin and break easily, it may have to do with your diet. Learn what you can eat or drink to get your nails strong and shiny!

 Solution: Boost up your omega 3 fats by increasing seeds like chia or flax and make sure to eat lots of cold water fish like salmon and herring.
 A fish oil such as Ascenta's Nutra-Sea is an excellent product.
 Ascenta also makes a DHA, GLA and SDA vegetarian product called Nutra-Vege.

 Many vitamin deficiencies can cause vertical ridges on fingernails, as the body's production of the materials in the nail is interrupted.

 Solution: The nail is made from keratin, a type of protein.
 A nutrient deficiency can be caused by low stomach acid as we age.
-Consider a digestive aid to increase absorption of repair minerals i.e. silica, protein and vitamins B and C. These nutrients have been known to improve healthy nail growth.
+Consider a digestive enzyme to increase absorption of repair minerals i.e. silica, protein and vitamins B and C from the food you are eating.
+These nutrients have been known to improve healthy nail growth.

 #10: Horizontal ridges

 If you are low on iron, horizontal ridges can develop across your nails.